 The assessing social worker may also contact the previous partners of the applicants, and seek references from them where it is considered necessary.
 Where there were any children of the relationship or where children were cared for jointly, the social worker will arrange to interview them face-to-face wherever practicable.
-Where former partners have not jointly parented or cared for a child with the prospective adopter, they should generally not be approached unless there is a specific reason for doing so.
 Children of the applicant(s) living away from home may also be contacted, and references sought from them where considered appropriate.

 There is no reason in principle why information held by one part of the local authority should not be shared with another.
 Protocols operated by children's services may, however, restrict access to cases where there is concern for the safety of a child.
 This means that an adoption check may not automatically involve a check to see whether a child of the family has been the subject of a Child Protection Plan unless such a check is specifically requested.
 The prospective adopter may have lived for only a short period in the area of their local authority.
 In such cases, the agency should obtain information from the prospective adopter's former local authorities.

 All prospective adopters will need some form of adoption preparation.
-The agency will need to decide its form and substance, arranging preparation that takes into account the prospective adopter's circumstances.
-Preparation should be designed to help prospective adopters make an informed decision about pursuing adoption based on an understanding of the qualities they have to offer a child.
-The agency should build on these strengths when working with the prospective adopter.
-Adoption preparation may be provided by the agency itself or with another agency or adoption support agency.
+The agency will need to decide its form and substance, that takes into account the prospective adopter's circumstances.
+Preparation should be designed to help prospective adopters make an informed decision about pursuing adoption based on an understanding of the needs of the child.

-Information that should be shared, upon request, in order to inform a new assessment of a person's suitability to foster or adopt includes:
+Information that should be shared, upon request, in order to inform a new assessment of a person's suitability to adopt includes:

 Information should only be shared with the informed, explicit consent of all parties referred to in the information, including young people where they have sufficient understanding to consent to the sharing of their information (if they do not have sufficient understanding, the consent of a person with Parental Responsibility would need to be obtained).
 This means that the person giving consent needs to understand why their information is to be shared, what will be shared, who will see their information, the purpose to which it will be put and the implications of sharing that information.